maxwellbernard/maxwellbernard/README.md

 - 🌍 Fun fact: I hold triple citizenship — Australian 🇦🇺, Polish 🇵🇱, and American 🇺🇸 — bringing a global outlook to everything I do.

 ## My Projects

+- **CNNs Multi Class Brain Tumor Detection**
+  -  This project explores the use of Convolutional Neural Networks (CNNs) for classifying brain tumors from MRI images.
+As part of the Machine Learning & Deep Learning course at Copenhagen Business School
+  -  You can find the code and accompanying paper [here](https://github.com/maxwellbernard/CNNs-Multi-Class-Brain-Tumor-Detection)

 - **Spotify Listening History - Interactive Dashboard:**
   This project involves analyzing my personal Spotify listening history data to gain insights into my listening patterns.